We're now live! Signup now

 Starter App

 I've created a starter app which uses passkeys, Lucia sessions, social login and more.
-Create your own app using the CLI - pnpm create @passlock/sveltekit
+Create your own app using the wizard: pnpm create @passlock/sveltekit

 Add the libraries